wireframe-framework/site-wireframe-docs/README.md

 3. Now install ProcessWire by accessing the URL it lives in from your web browser.
 When the installer asks you to choose a site profile, choose the "Wireframe Docs Site Profile".

+## License

+This project is licensed under the Mozilla Public License Version 2.0.